 Mapping the Space of Judicial Attitudes Department

 In several posts on Legal Theory Blog, I've proposed a two dimensional mapping of judicial attitudes.
 The first dimension is judicial philosophy (formalism versus realism) and the second dimension is political ideology (left versus right).
-Matthew Thomas writes with an interesting suggestion:Here is Matthew's diagram:
+Matthew Thomas writes with an interesting suggestion:I wonder if you've considered that since your graph is about judging, rather than about personality, it should be a triangle rather than a square.

 ____Left_________________Right